yuriymacdev/SleepProxyServer/README.md

 Internals
 ------
 The included server daemon, sleeproxyd, will:
-* dnsserve.py: Handle DNSUPDATE registrations send to :5353 from sleep proxy clients (aka. "sleepers") preparing to power down
+* dnsserve.py: Handle DNSUPDATE registrations sent to UDP:5353 from sleep proxy clients (aka. "sleepers") that are powering down
 * arp.py: Spoof ARP replies for requests made to find the IP's of sleepers.
 Also monitors for sleepers' own gratuitous ARPs after wakeup so that they may be deregistered from SPS.
 * mdns.py: Have Avahi mirror the mDNS service advertisements of sleepers so that their services can still be browsed by other mDNS clients on the local network.
 * tcp.py: Listen for TCP requests made to a sleeper.
 On receipt, will attempt to wake the sleeper with a WOL "magic packet".